-Over the last decades, experimental efforts have been conducted with increasing density of instruments and types of measurement aiming to better understand flow conditions in hilly and mountainous terrain.
-A well-known experiment was performed at the Askervein Hill, which became the main reference in the development and validation of pioneering analytical and linearized

-5 the Askervein Hill, which became the main reference in the development and validation of pioneering analytical and linearized flow models dealing with gently sloping terrain (Salmon et al., 1988; Walmsley and Taylor, 1995).
-Furthermore, the Cooper's Hill experiment (Coppin et al., 1994) used meteorological masts and sonic anemometers to study the flow over a ridge as a function of atmospheric stability.

-In more recent endeavors, Doppler wind lidars and airborne instrumentation have been used to characterize large-scale phenomena over steep hills and mountain ranges.
+- Over the last decades, experimental efforts have been conducted with increasing density of instruments and types of measurement aiming to better understand flow conditions in hilly and mountainous terrain.
+A well-known experiment was performed at 5 the Askervein Hill, which became the main reference in the development and validation of pioneering analytical and linearized flow models dealing with gently sloping terrain (Salmon et al., 1988; Walmsley and Taylor, 1996).
+Furthermore, the Cooper's Hill experiment (Coppin et al., 1994) used meteorological masts and sonic anemometers to study the flow over a ridge as a function of atmospheric stability. - 10 In more recent endeavors, Doppler wind lidars and airborne instrumentation have been used to characterize large-scale phenomena over steep hills and mountain ranges.
 Two examples of such are the terrain-induced rotor experiment (T-REX, Grubišić et al., 2008) and the mountain terrain atmospheric modeling and observations program (MATERHORN, Fernando et al., 2015).
-T-REX focused on low-level vortices formed downstream of a mountain ridge and MATERHORN was a multidisciplinary initiative to approach large-scale atmospheric phenomena in complex terrain, where two major experimental campaigns studied thermally driven winds with strong synoptic forcing.
-Back to smaller scales, detailed scanning lidar and turbulence measure-

-15 ments were performed at the escarpment of Bolund (Lange et al., 2016; Berg et al., 2011), which brought new insights into flow-terrain interaction.
-A blind test followed to compare a wide variety of flow models (Bechmann et al., 2011) and wind tunnel prototypes (Kilpatrick et al., 2016; Conan et al., 2016; Lange et al., 2017).

-With an extensive collaboration effort in the pursuit of new insights on wind resource characterization, a range of experiments, both onshore and offshore, were performed within the New European Wind Atlas (NEWA) project to evaluate meso-

-- 20 and micro-scale models (Mann et al., 2017).
+T-REX focused on low-level vortices formed downstream of a mountain ridge and MATERHORN was a multidisciplinary initiative to approach large-scale atmospheric phenomena in complex terrain, where two major experimental campaigns studied - thermally driven winds with strong synoptic forcing.
+Back to smaller scales, detailed scanning lidar and turbulence mea-15 surements were performed at the escarpment of Bolund (Lange et al., 2016; Berg et al., 2011), which detailed turbulence characteristics under flow-terrain interaction.
+A blind test followed to compare a wide variety of flow models (Bechmann et al., 2011) and wind tunnel prototypes (Kilpatrick et al., 2016; Conan et al., 2016; Lange et al., 2017). - With an extensive collaboration effort in the pursuit of new insights on wind resource characterization, a range of experiments, both onshore and offshore, were performed within the New European Wind Atlas (NEWA) project to evaluate meso-20 and micro-scale models (Mann et al., 2017).
 The experiments made extensive use of a recently developed infrastructure that uses synchronized measurements from multiple lidars, the so-called long-range WindScanner system (Vasiljević et al., 2016).
-The Kassel experiment, performed at the forested hill Rödeser Berg in Germany, was used to quantify the accuracy in the reconstruction of the wind vector with distinct multi-lidar combinations and the lidar's spatial averaging effect on the turbulence spectra (Pauscher et al., 2016).
-A methodology for the execution of experiments involving multi-lidars was developed - 25 during the double-ridge Perdigão experiment in Portugal (Vasiljević et al., 2017), which is the largest experimental venture in complex terrain to date in terms of density of measurement equipment (Fernando et al., 2019).
+The Kassel experiment, performed at the forested hill Rödeser Berg in Germany, was used to quantify the accuracy in the reconstruction of the wind vector with distinct multi-lidar combinations and the lidar's spatial averaging effect on the turbu- - 25 lence spectra (Pauscher et al., 2016).
+A methodology for the execution of experiments involving multi-lidars was developed during the double-ridge Perdigão experiment in Portugal (Vasiljević et al., 2017), which is the largest experimental venture in complex terrain to date in terms of density of measurement equipment (Fernando et al., 2019).
 In parallel to the NEWA project, the second Wind Forecast Improvement Project (WFIP2), also deployed a large array of instruments to cover the area around the Columbia Gorge in the United States (Wilczak et al., 2019).
-This experiment was also focused on the improvement of meso- and micro-scale coupling methods (Haupt et al., 2019). - 30 Figure 1 puts the Alaiz experiment in perspective of these complex terrain experiments by comparing the area covered and steepness of the terrain quantified by the upper 10th percentile of the slopes.
-In this context, Askervein can be seen as a departure point that gave rise to experiments in larger areas and steeper slopes.
+This experiment was also focused on the improvement of meso- and micro-scale coupling methods (Haupt et al., 2019). - 30